The Ascension of Jesus

 The high priest stood up and came forward and questioned Jesus, saying, “Do You not answer?
 What is it that these men are testifying against You?”
 But He kept silent and did not answer.
 Again the high priest was questioning Him, and saying to Him, “Are You the Christ, the Son of the Blessed One?”
 And Jesus said, “I am; and you shall see THE SON OF MAN SITTING AT THE RIGHT HAND OF POWER, and COMING WITH THE CLOUDS OF HEAVEN.”
 (Mark 14:60-62)

-The first quote here may be a combination of Daniel 7:13-14 “Son of Man” and Psalm 110:1 “at the right hand.”
+The first quote here is a combination of Daniel 7:13-14 “Son of Man” and Psalm 110:1 “at the right hand.”
 As before, sitting at God’s right hand would imply an ascension to heaven.

 Paul